 In the past a screensaver was used to prevent the phosphor burn-in on older computer monitors and laptop displays.

 These days it's just used for aesthetics and entertainment.
 Follow the steps below to select a screen saver for your Mac:

-- 1On your desktop, right click on any empty space.This will bring up a menu.Advertisement
+- 1This will bring up a menu.On your desktop, right click on any empty space.Advertisement

 Change OS X Yosemite Dock Preferences